 While it may seem obvious that sunscreen with a higher SPF would protect against skin cancer, previous studies have produced conflicting results—in part because many sunscreen users don’t apply sunscreens properly.

-According to the results of the current study reported in the Journal of Clinical Oncology, sunscreen users were more likely to report sunburns, sunbathing vacations and indoor tanning.
+According to the results of the current study reported in the Journal of Clinical Oncology, sunscreen users were more likely to report sunburns, sunbathing vacations and indoor tanning at the good outer banks rentals.
 But those who had used sunscreen with an SPF of 15 or higher at least once in their lives were about 33 percent less likely to develop melanoma during the study than women who only used weaker sunscreens.

 The researchers estimated that if every woman between the ages of 40 and 75 years used sunscreen with an SPF of at least 15, melanoma cases would fall by about 18%.